 Basic SSO Troubleshooting

-The first troubleshooting steps involve checking that a few values are entered correctly within your IdP configuration.
+We first suggest checking that each value from the above steps have been entered correctly within your IdP configuration.
 The three most common IdP configuration errors when using SSO with Uptime.com are:

 The sections below detail corrective actions that address these problems in this order.
 Testing these errors in this order carries a higher likelihood of troubleshooting success.